rust-lang/rust/src/doc/style-guide/src/items.md

 #### Large list imports

 Prefer to use multiple imports rather than a multi-line import.
-However, tools should not split imports by default (they may offer this as an option).
+However, tools should not split imports by default.

 If an import does require multiple lines (either because a list of single names does not fit within the max width, or because of the rules for nested imports